 Chapter 2: Searching

-Earlier, we discussed developing a topic into searchable keywords, and introduced key finding tools for library research.
-This chapter combines those topics to explore how you can use specific techniques to build an effective search strategy for your projects.
+This page combines keywords and search tools to build an effective search strategy for your projects.
 Keep in mind that no single strategy, set of keywords, or finding tool will work perfectly every time.
 You’ll need to use different strategies for different situations.

 Simple searching techniques

 Starting simple is often a useful strategy, especially when you have a broad topic or don’t have a specific source in mind.
 The easiest way to get started in most finding tools is to type a few keywords into the search box.
-In the following examples we will use the “All Resources” tab, but these strategies will work in almost any finding tool.
+In the following examples we will use the “All Resources” search, but these strategies will work in almost any search tool.

 Let’s say you are doing a project about solar energy and power storage.
 Just putting these words in the simple search box uses the default settings without restricting the results that come up.
 Sometimes that’s what you want, like when you’re doing an initial exploration of what’s available.
 However, doing this may retrieve far too many results.
 If that’s the case, you may have to try different search terms or strategies to narrow your results down to the most relevant sources.